WWE News: Eva Marie Finished With The WWE?

 Over the weekend, several erroneous reports surfaced that said Eva Marie would be a surprise entrant in the SmackDown Women’s Championship match at WrestleMania.
 Alexa Bliss is to defend the title against every available female SmackDown superstar, opening the door for surprises and returns alike.
 Eva Marie’s name certainly could have come up at some point during the build to Sunday, but that definitely subsided recently.

-According to a new report from Wrestling Inc, Eva Marie’s contract is set to expire soon and the WWE does not plan on renewing her deal.
+According to a new report from Wrestling Inc, Eva Marie’s contract is set to expire soon, and the WWE does not plan on renewing her deal.
 There has not been any kind of confirmation from Eva Marie or the WWE, but the company would prefer that no negative publicity come out the week leading to WrestleMania.
 This, from the Wrestling Inc report.

 “No announcement has been made by either side, but Eva is apparently done with the company.
 Since the suspension, Eva has changed her hair color back to black and filmed two movies.
 She has also stopped mentioning wrestling on her social media accounts, instead posting messages related to her movies and fashion line.
 She has also removed references to WWE on her Twitter profile, although ‘WWE Superstar’ still appears on her Instagram account.”